Apache Airflow

 Kubernetes Executor

-How to install Apache Airflow Via Docker
+How to Run Apache Airflow via Docker

 It is recommended that you install Docker Desktop.